Updated: Aug 31

 An agreement: Grownups working together

-It seems obvious, but we often forget: an agreement is a when two or more parties decide to work together to accomplish a big hairy audacious goal (BHAG) that no one party can achieve on their own.
+It seems obvious, but we often forget: an agreement is when two or more parties decide to work together to accomplish a big hairy audacious goal (BHAG) that no one party can achieve on their own.

 Regardless of whether this is a formal, signed contract, or a simple email confirmation, it means that the two parties need each other to accomplish this goal.